 Altaf Hussain Haji

-Altaf Hussain Haji, ISS, is Deputy Director General National Statistical Office, Shimla.
-He can be contacted at [email protected]
+Altaf Hussain Haji, ISS, is Deputy Director General at National Statistical Office, State Head HP, based in Shimla.
+He can be contacted on [email protected]

 Rural mart inaugurated under NABARD scheme

 Shopian, Sept 20: National Bank for Agriculture & Rural Development (NABARD) has collaborated with National Rural Livelihood Mission (NRLM) for extending the grant support to SHGs promoted by NRLM for setting up rural marts.
 These marts aim to promote and provide a platform for women’s self-help groups to market their handmade products.

 The rural mart was inaugurated on 20 Sept 2022, at Shopian